 The minimum general lighting load on the panel is set by the Occupancy Area settings in the Feeder and Service Calculation Settings dialog box.
 There are multiple unit load values that depend upon the type of building.

 Circuits set to Yes and occupancy areas are further split into two categories, NEC Table 220.42 Demand and 100% Demand.
 The load calculated for each category using the occupancy area is the minimum general lighting load.
-If the connected load of the circuits assigned to the category exceed the minimum general load, the connected load is used instead.
+If the connected load of the circuits assigned to the category exceeds the minimum general load, the connected load is used instead.

 For the 100% Demand category, the service load is 100% of the connected load.
 This category is included for the note at the bottom of the table regarding areas in hospitals and hotels where the entire lighting load is likely to be used at one time.

 For multifamily dwellings, the general lighting loads are further split.
 All of the areas associated with the 3 VA/sf unit load are assumed to be part of the dwelling unit loads.
 All of the areas associated with any other unit loads are assumed to be part of the house loads.